Hypocrita20XX/Conexus/README.md

 *Ideally, you'll have a Steam collection where you've got all your mods organized in whatever order you like.
 However, with version 1.1.0, you can now provide a list of links, and Conexus will work all the same.*</br>
 *Also be aware that if you're using a Steam collection, it needs the vsibility set to either unlisted or public.
 Private or friends-only unfortunately won't work.*

+*It was discovered during the development of v1.2.0 that Epic and GOG are beyond Conexus' abilities.
+You can get more info on that [here](https://github.com/Hypocrita20XX/Conexus/issues/11)*

 ### Requirements
 * *A legitimate copy of [Darkest Dungeon](https://store.steampowered.com/app/262060/Darkest_Dungeon/)*
 * *[SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD)*